-Though papayas are perennial, they’re known as a short-lived perennial.
-Meaning they won’t live as long as most perennial plants.
-The average for perennial plants can be anywhere from two to ten years.
+They’re known as a short-lived perennial.
+Meaning they won’t live as long as other perennials.
+The average lifespan of papaya trees can be anywhere from two to ten years.

 31. Jerusalem Artichokes

-Jerusalem artichokes are also known as sunchokes.
-They are root vegetables with a starchy flavor, similar to a potato.
+Jerusalem artichokes, also known as sunchokes, are root vegetables with a starchy flavor, similar to a potato.